East Sussex Youth Voice Group

 They tell the adults in charge what young people say, and work together to make things better for everyone.

-The Youth Cabinet works with our Children and Young People’s Trust Partners:
+The East Sussex Youth Voice Group will work with our Children and Young People’s Trust Partners:

 • NHS organisations and the Integrated Care System